Undefeated | 2012 | PG-13 | - 2.3.5

 ► We see a fish hanging from a teenage boy's fishing pole; it struggles and its gills open and close.

-SUBSTANCE USE - A man uses the idea of a drug-addicted person as an example for when to cut off a person's activity.
+- A man uses the idea of a drug-addicted person as an example for when to cut off a person's activity.
 We see an empty bottle in a man's office and it appears to be a display bottle of tequila.

-DISCUSSION TOPICS - Dedication, high school football, competition, character, Aaron Hayden NFL player, first generation college students, pay games of high school football, science fair, Dog the Bounty Hunter, racial differences, The Blind Side movie, ACT test, ACL ligament, disappointment.
+- Dedication, high school football, competition, character, Aaron Hayden NFL player, first generation college students, pay games of high school football, science fair, Dog the Bounty Hunter, racial differences, The Blind Side movie, ACT test, ACL ligament, disappointment.

-MESSAGE - Dedication, perseverance, hard work and having someone believe in you can change your entire life.
+- Dedication, perseverance, hard work and having someone believe in you can change your entire life.